Do you want free access to BSAVA Congress from the 2nd - 5th April 2020 in Birmingham?

 Does attending next year’s Congress in Birmingham exceed your budget, but you would still like to go?
 Well, then this might be just right for you:

-To improve the understanding and communication of companion animal practitioners in Europe, the British Small Animal Veterinary Association (BSAVA) organises an annual visiting program to allow four members of emerging small animal veterinary organisations which are members of FECAVA, the opportunity to attend BSAVA Congress, which takes place in April in Birmingham, England.
+To improve the understanding and communication of companion animal practitioners in Europe, the British Small Animal Veterinary Association (BSAVA) organises an annual visiting program to allow four members of emerging small animal veterinary organisations which are members of FECAVA, the opportunity to attend BSAVA Congress, which takes place in April in Birmingham, UK.

 The invitation includes: